 Since 1984, the Los Angeles Times has helped budding journalists launch careers and boost diversity in newsrooms through its innovative Metpro training program.
-It's now time to move to the next chapter.
+We are proud to continue the tradition, now for the 40th year.

-The Los Angeles Times Fellowship will carry on that spirit and do the important work of finding, training and cultivating tomorrow's diverse news journalists.
+The Los Angeles Times Fellowship carries on that spirit and does the important work of finding, training and cultivating tomorrow's diverse news journalists.

 The Los Angeles Times is seeking high-potential, highly motivated aspiring journalists from diverse backgrounds and life experiences.
 The program’s main thrust is to provide participants – recent college graduates or journalists with limited professional experience – the training and support necessary to put them on a fast track to success.

-This is not an internship but a formal fellowship customized to help trainees realize their career goals.
+This is not an internship but a formal immersion program customized to help fellows realize their career goals and provide pathways and experience to aspiring journalists from communities historically underrepresented in American newsrooms.
 The paid, full-time position lasts a year and its members are part of the Los Angeles Times Guild.
 We accept applications from those with up to three years of experience in a professional newsroom or up to five years in media settings such as weeklies and community newsrooms, websites, fellowships or freelance work, and who are eligible to work in the U.S.